 | Timeline | 3 to 5 months | 4 to 9 months | 9 to 14+ months |

 Most early-stage fintech startups should launch lean.
 You don’t need every product line on day one.
 Ship a tight payment or lending flow that works flawlessly, get your compliance approvals sorted, then add features in version two once you have real users and real transaction data.
+Our MVP costing guide covers scoping that first version, though fintech is the category where “lean” has a hard floor, because the compliance work does not scale down with the feature list.

 Compliance Is Half the Project